Alachi24/Alachi24/README.md

 Constructive comments and suggestions are always welcome.
 I believe in the power of constantly improving and honing your skills to achieve exceptional results.

-Besides my main interests, I am also fascinated by emerging technologies such as AI, Blockchain, and Machination
+Besides my main interests, I am also fascinated by emerging technologies such as AI, Blockchain, and Machination.

+## Social

+You can visit https://chisaneme-aloni.hashnode.dev/ to have access to my Article.